Graduating to service debt.

 Click here to listen to the broadcast of You Tell Me on KTBB AM & FM, Friday, Apr.
 22, 2011.

 Hundreds of thousands of young men and women across the country are about to don cap and gown, listen to a platitude-laden commencement address and then traipse across the stage to be handed a college diploma.
-Hundreds of thousands of parents, grandparent, aunts, uncles and family friends will celebrate.
+Hundreds of thousands of parents, grandparents, aunts, uncles and family friends will celebrate.

 It was not always thus.
 Prior to World War II, only a small percentage of high school graduates attended college.
 But the G.I.
 Bill, passed in 1944, was catalytic.
 It took farm kids and working class kids and made them the first in their families to earn a college degree.